-- The participating States recognize the importance of scientific research, of environmentally sound technologies and, in particular, of improved international co-operation in these fields, for the monitoring, prevention and reduction of pollution.
+19. The participating States will develop their co-operation in medical and related sciences by intensifying research and the exchange of information on drug abuse and on new or increasingly wide-spread diseases.
+They will co-operate in particular in combating the spread of AIDS, taking into count the global AIDS Strategy of the World Health Organization (WHO).
+They will also co-operate in research concerning the long-term consequences of radiation.
+20. The participating States recognize the importance of scientific research, of environmentally sound technologies and, in particular, of improved international cooperation in these fields, for the monitoring, prevention and reduction of pollution.
 They will therefore promote, inter alia within the relevant international fora, exchange of information on, and experience with, these technologies.
-In this respect they will also promote, on a commercial basis, exchanges in the fields of pollution-abatement technologies, technologies and products with less or no emission of ozone-depleting substances, processing and combustion techniques, new methods of waste treatment including recycling and disposal, and low- and non-waste technologies. - (21) The participating States will exchange appropriate information in specific fields of engineering industries and automation.
+In this respect they will also promote, on a commercial basis, exchanges in the fields of pollutionabatement technologies, technologies and products with less or no emission of ozone-depleting substances, processing and combustion techniques, new methods of waste treatment, including recycling and disposal, and low- and non-waste technologies.

+21. The participating States will exchange appropriate information in specific fields of engineering industries and automation.
 They will do this on the basis of mutual advantage for potential partners, who will decide independently on the areas of co-operation and with due respect for bilateral and multilateral agreements.
-To this end they will, inter alia, develop statistics in fields of engineering industries of commercial importance. - (22) In the context of their scientific and technological co-operation, the participating States will consider the possibility of encouraging the development and use of alternatives to animal experimentation, including for product testing. - In the important field of nuclear energy, the participating States recognize that, while individual States should assume full responsibility for the safety of their own nuclear facilities, nuclear safety requires closer international co-operation, especially within the International Atomic Energy Agency (IAEA).
+To this end they will, inter alia, develop statistics in fields of engineering industries of commercial importance.

+22. In the context of their scientific and technological co-operation, the participating States will consider the possibility of encouraging the development and use of alternatives to animal experimentation, including for product testing, on animals.

+23. In the important field of nuclear energy, the participating States recognize that, while individual States should assume full responsibility for the safety of their own nuclear facilities, nuclear safety requires closer international co-operation, especially within the International Atomic Energy Agency (IAEA).
 They note that it is essential to maintain the highest possible safety standards in the management and operation of nuclear facilities.
-They therefore support the work done within the IAEA in developing basic safety principles, and urge all States to use the revised Nuclear Safety Standards-NUSS codes-as a basis for regulating nuclear safety practices.
+They therefore support the work done within the IAEA in developing basic safety principles, and urge all States to use the revised Nuclear Safety Standards - NUSS codes - as a basis for regulating safety practices.
 They also recall the need further to improve the efficiency of the existing system of nuclear liability.